-Master Planning has been an important part of the of the University since it was founded in 1956.
-As stewards of the Master Plan, we use and integrated planning model to facilitate and implement long-term planning that supports the mission, goals and strategic plan.
+Long Range Physical Development Planning has been an important part of the of the University since it was founded in 1956.
+As stewards of the Plan, we use and integrated planning model to facilitate and implement long-term planning that supports the mission, goals and strategic plan.
 This history of collaboration began with the 1956 President of UW-Madison Edwin Broun Fred, the President of the Board of Regents, A. Matt Werner, and our first Chancellor, J. Martin Klotsche.
-We have implemented portions of the 2010 Master Plan, 2014 Northwest Quadrant Redevelopment Plan and 2015 Southwest Quadrant Redevelopment Plan.
+We have implemented portions of the 2010 Campus Plan, 2014 Northwest Quadrant Redevelopment Plan and 2015 Southwest Quadrant Redevelopment Plan.
 These and future plans will continue to enhance UW-Milwaukee as a vitally important academic institution.

 History of a Changing Campus

-Periodically the University has engaged outside firms and its own planning department to plot the course of development and expansion, calling for new schools, new building types and new spaces for students to gather.
-The selected campus site became the subject of the first Master Plans, in the form of two reports, a Zone Plan and a Sketch Plan, prepared by planning faculty in 1960; University planners expanded upon ideas from the 1960 report in a 1965 follow-up plan.
+Periodically, we have engaged outside firms alongside Campus Planning to review development and expansion for new schools, building types and spaces for students to gather.
+The selected campus site became the subject of the first Campus Plans, in the form of two reports, a Zone Plan and a Sketch Plan, prepared in 1960; these ideas were expanded in the 1960 report and in a 1965 follow-up plan.
 In 1972, the firm Caudhill Rowlett Scott prepared a Campus Planning Workbook and Phase I of a plan to re-establish UWM’s mission.

-These formal efforts to address changes in student demographics, the city context and the quality and condition of buildings on campus started with ambitious regularity and have since become less regular with more long-term capital development goals.
-In the interim between the official Master Plans from 1972 and 2010, two in-house plans (Year 2000 Master Plan, 1982, prepared by the Master Plan Committee and SARUP Urban Design Plan, 1989, by students and faculty) again analyzed spaces on campus and laid out potential standards for going forward.
-Each Master Plan has attempted to resolve space issues driven by student enrollment, the need for public parking & transportation, and concepts for the image of the campus as distinct from the neighborhood setting.
-However, they retain the initial goal of creating a world class urban University.
+These formal efforts to address changes in student demographics, the city context and the quality and condition of buildings on campus started with ambitious regularity and have since taken on more long-term capital development goals.
+Each Campus Plan strives to resolve space issues driven by student enrollment, the need for public parking & transportation, and concepts for a welcoming campus in a pleasant neighborhood setting.
+They retain the initial goal of creating a world class urban University.

-UWM has also expanded its urban presence by establishing outposts for specialized education in the Continuing Education spaces in the Grand Avenue Mall, the Joseph P. Zilber School of Public Health, the School of Freshwater Sciences, Global Water Institute, and Innovation Campus.
+UWM has expanded its urban presence by establishing outposts for specialized education at Continuing Education, Joseph P. Zilber School of Public Health, School of Freshwater Sciences, Global Water Institute, and Innovation Campus.